food-price/Produce-Rx/README.md

 (Set n.sim, number of simulation for parameter sampling, n.cycle for number of years of follow-up, and n.loop for number of replicate for each invidiual)
 * 1 Defining and Importing Necessary Impute parameters, creating n.sim random draws

+(All inputs in .csv format are located in the folder 01_Input)

 * 1.0 Study specific settings: produce RX project

 (Set Policy-effect size, costs, and discounting rate, and other parameters that is specific to your study )